Delhi's rubble-strewn Connaught Place mirrors ruling party's election struggle

 The BJP’s candidate for Delhi chief minister Harsh Vardhan last month berated Congress veteran Dikshit for leaving Connaught Place looking like “a remote village” rather than a destination to showcase Delhi to the world.

-“Connaught Place is the physical and symbolic center of India, and Delhi is the physical and symbolic center of India, you can’t do this in five years, it really speaks volumes about the abysmal quality of governance,” said political analyst Subhash Agrawal of think-tank India Focus.
+“Connaught Place is the physical and symbolic centre of India, and Delhi is the physical and symbolic centre of India, you can’t do this in five years, it really speaks volumes about the abysmal quality of governance,” said political analyst Subhash Agrawal of think-tank India Focus.